andyzhangstat/MF/README.md

-# Recommendation System
+# Matrix Factorization for Recommendation System

-The repository records the projects related to recommendation system.
+This repository contains implementations of key matrix factorization algorithms, including:
+- Alternating Least Squares (ALS),

+- Gradient Descent (GD),

+- Stochastic Gradient Descent (SGD).

+These algorithms are applied to both simulated data and the MovieLens dataset to demonstrate their effectiveness.